How does the Demat account work?

-How Demat Account Work?: When you acquire stock in the stock market, the Share brokers deposit the shares into your Demat account.
+How does Demat Account Work?: When you acquire stock in the stock market, the Share brokers deposit the shares into your Demat account.
 This is shown in your holdings statement.
 Similarly, when selling your shares, you must provide your broker with specific instructions.
 The shares are then sold, and the proceeds are deducted from your account.
 If you trade online, your Demat account will show you how many shares you sold and how much money you received.

 What is a Demat Account and How It Works?